M-HT/SR/SR-games/README.md

 * sha256: c3b340e94aee2f3690eaade4cd990e3c8ba0bc9c5b6b1d122f28ae4eef24ca8c

 The generated files should be moved to *X-Com - Terror from the Deep/SR-Tactical/x86* (or *arm*) subdirectory in *games* subproject.

+#### SR1-gog

+The original executable is *TACTICAL.EXE* from the DOS English version from GOG.com.

+* file size: 402201 bytes
+* md5: 30842479d8632a5c416895306adba61c
+* sha1: 3a3e2268a7355951f6594efe7ad98ab2b969431f
+* sha256: 983f1c0d748049c3914cc595ebbd54f86d1f9709348c8b1945fa1b5584de7bad

+The generated *.inc* files should be moved to *X-Com - Terror from the Deep/SR-Tactical/x86/gogver* (or *arm/gogver*) subdirectory in *games* subproject.

+The generated *.asm* (or *.s*) files should be modified (change the path to *.inc* files) according to existing files and then moved to *X-Com - Terror from the Deep/SR-Tactical/x86* (or *arm*) subdirectory in *games* subproject.

 ## Warcraft: Orcs & Humans